grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 Proofs force you to deeply understand the code.

-Once you've proven it, even if it's wrong, when you step through it with a debugger, it will be much easier to understand where the error is.
+Once you've proven it, even if the proof is wrong, when you step through the code with a debugger, it will be much easier to understand where the error is (and you can use the proof to generate asserts).

 The deep understanding you get from proofs is tremendously valuable.